Projects to create STAs and additional water storage

 Building on a strategically located 950-acre former rock mine, this deep below-ground reservoir is capable of storing 45,000 acre-feet of water.
 Initially, this project will function as a multipurpose FEB to capture, store and deliver stormwater to STA-1 East and STA-1 West to improve their performance and to provide interim benefits for restoration purposes.
 When the STA-1 West expansion is operational, the L-8 FEB will transition to primarily storing stormwater runoff and delivering flows to optimize the treatment performance of STA-1 East and STA-1 West.

-This project will be a fully automated water control structure located within the L-8 canal, just east of the L-8 FEB.
-The structure will assist the movement of stormwater into the L-8 FEB for storage and, when needed, assist in directing FEB outflows south to STA-1 East and STA-1 West.
+G-541 is a fully automated water control structure located within the L-8 canal, just east of the L-8 FEB.
+The structure will assist the movement of water into the L-8 FEB for storage and, when needed, assist in directing FEB outflows south to STA-1 East and STA-1 West for treatment.
 G-541 is designed to function within the current operational criteria for the L-8 canal to maintain flood control for the basin.

 S-5AS Structure Modifications